moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/routable_tokens.md

 ### Integration into Rules engine of HTTP Router

-We intentionally encode more information to be able to change over-time the routing criteria by modifying HTTP Router rules.
+We intentionally encode more information to be able to change over time the routing criteria by modifying HTTP Router rules.
 The HTTP Router would introduce a stage of processing information: `process`.